Learning to Predict Gradients for Semi-Supervised Continual Learning: Abstract

 \section{Abstract}

 A key challenge for machine intelligence is to learn new visual concepts without forgetting the previously acquired knowledge.
 Continual learning is aimed towards addressing this challenge.
-However, there is a gap between existing supervised continual learning and human-like intelligence, where human is able to learn from both labeled and unlabeled data.
-How unlabeled data affects learning and catastrophic forgetting in the continual learning process remains unknown.
+However, there still exists a gap between continual learning and human learning.
+In particular, humans are able to continually learn from the samples associated with known or unknown labels in their daily life, whereas existing continual learning and semi-supervised continual learning methods assume that the training samples are associated with known labels.
+Specifically, we are interested in two questions: 1) how to utilize unrelated unlabeled data for the semi-supervised continual learning task, and 2) how unlabeled data affect learning and catastrophic forgetting in the continual learning task.
 To explore these issues, we formulate a new semi-supervised continual learning method, which can be generically applied to existing continual learning models.
-Specifically, a novel gradient learner learns from labeled data to predict gradients on unlabeled data.
-Hence, the unlabeled data could fit into the supervised continual learning method. \REVISION{Different from conventional semi-supervised settings, we do not hypothesize that the underlying classes, which are associated to the unlabeled data, are known to the learning process.
-In other words, the unlabeled data could be very distinct from the labeled data.} We evaluate the proposed \REVISION{method} on mainstream continual learning, adversarial continual learning, \REVISION{and semi-supervised learning} tasks. \REVISION{The proposed method} achieves state-of-the-art performance on classification accuracy and backward transfer \REVISION{in the continual learning setting while achieving desired performance on classification accuracy in the semi-supervised learning setting.} This implies that the unlabeled images can enhance the generalizability of continual learning models on the predictive ability on unseen data and significantly alleviate catastrophic forgetting.
+Furthermore, we propose a novel gradient learner to learn from labeled data to predict gradients on unlabeled data.
+In this way, the unlabeled data can fit into the supervised continual learning framework.
+We extensively evaluate the proposed method on mainstream continual learning methods, adversarial continual learning, and semi-supervised learning tasks.
+The proposed method achieves state-of-the-art performance on classification accuracy and backward transfer in the continual learning setting while achieving desired performance on classification accuracy in the semi-supervised learning setting.
+This implies that the unlabeled images can enhance the generalizability of continual learning models on the predictive ability on unseen data and significantly alleviate catastrophic forgetting.
 The code is available at \url{https://github.com/luoyan407/grad_prediction.git}.

 }

 \IEEEdisplaynontitleabstractindextext